Haddonfield, New Jersey: Local government

-In July 2019, Robert Marshall was selected to fill the seat as commissioner that became vacant following the resignation of John Moscatelli the previous month.
-Marshall served on an interim basis until the November 2019 general election, when voters elected Colleen Bianco Bezich to serve the balance of the term of office through May 2021.

-Although the commission is nominally non-partisan, Kasko serves as state Republican Party Committeeman from Camden County and previously served as Haddonfield's Republican Party Chairman and as an aide to Republican Governor Christine Todd Whitman.
-Moscatelli and Rochford are unaffiliated voters and are not currently involved with local or state Democratic or Republican party activities.

 In 2018, the borough had an average property tax bill of $15,182, the highest in the county (though the mini municipality of Tavistock had an average bill of $31,376 for its three homes), compared to an average bill of $8,767 statewide.

 Borough Hall

-Borough Hall, the home of Haddonfield government, is located at 242 King's Highway East and was built in 1928 by Walter William Sharpley.
+Borough Hall, the home of Haddonfield government, is located at 242 Kings Highway East and was built in 1928 by Walter William Sharpley.
 There are four main offices, including those for the tax assessor, the construction office and the municipal court office.
 Borough Hall includes a police department, a courtroom, and an auditorium.
 Its walls are of marble, steel, or plaster, although police station main walls are of steel and cinder block.
-Haddonfield police write about 8,000 tickets and receive about 300 criminal complaints each year.
+From May through August 2021, the Haddonfield Police issued an average of 395 tickets per month.

 In Borough Hall's auditorium are paintings of men who signed the United States Declaration of Independence from New Jersey: Abraham Clark, Francis Hopkinson, Richard Stockton, and John Witherspoon.
 Some of the paintings are original, other copies.

 Weddings have been held in Borough Hall, and while asbestos was being removed from the public library, the upper level of Borough Hall became a temporary library.

-Borough Commissioner's meetings are held at Borough Hall every second and fourth Tuesday of the month, usually in the courtroom but sometimes, if there is a large attendance, in the auditorium.
+Regular meetings of the Board of Commissioners are held twice each month, usually on Mondays, in the Borough Hall auditorium: A work session at 6:30pm at the beginning of the month and an action meeting at 7:30pm the end of the month.
+The dates are posted on the Borough's website.